mantidproject/mantid/docs/source/algorithms/D7AbsoluteCrossSections-v1.rst

 - *SampleSpin* if the `NormalisationMethod` is set to `Paramagnetic`
 - *IncoherentCrossSection* if the `NormalisationMethod` is set to `Incoherent` and `AbsoluteUnitsNormalisation` is *True*

+Keys required when the `MeasurementTechnique` is `SingleCrystal`:

+- *KiXAngle* - angle between the incident momentum and X-axis
+- *OmegaShift* - omega offset

 Cross-section separation method
 ###############################